-Giuseppe Dari-Mattiacci is professor of law and economics and a fellow of the Tinbergen Institute.
+Giuseppe Dari-Mattiacci is professor of law and economics, a fellow of the Tinbergen Institute and a research member of the European Corporate Governance Institute.
 He works at the intersection of law, economics and history.

 A Columbia Law School graduate, professor Dari-Mattiacci started his career at the University of Amsterdam in 2004 as the co-director and then director of the Amsterdam Center for Law & Economics.
 He joined the University of Amsterdam again in the fall of 2020 after a time at Columbia Law School where he was the Alfred W. Bressler Professor of Law and taught Contracts.